 We will not add your name and address to a mailing list, nor will we disclose these details to third parties without your consent, unless required by law.
 Our website staff and our internet service provider may monitor emails for system troubleshooting and maintenance.

 Although every effort will be made, the QCAA cannot guarantee to reply to emails.
-Some emails received by the Web Master may be forwarded to other officers for appropriate action.
+Some emails received by website staff may be forwarded to other officers for appropriate action.

 If you have any queries about our privacy and security practices, please email the Principal Information Officer or telephone 3120 6193.